 What to Expect

 For many people the decision to go to a counselor is difficult.
-Whether you had a negative experience with a counselor in the past, wonder how it could actually help, or just don’t know what to expect, our counselors will be doing everything possible to make the experience comfortable, calming, and helpful.
+Whether you had a negative experience with a counselor in the past, wonder how it could actually help, or just don’t know what to expect, Angela will be doing everything possible to make the experience comfortable, calming, and helpful.
 Below are answers to common questions people ask prior to seeing a counselor.

 Who should consider coming to a counselor?